totalspectrum/spin2cpp/doc/general.md

 Every language may call functions written in the other languages.
 Spin and BASIC are case-insensitive, but C is case sensitive.
 This means that even in a Spin or BASIC program, you must use the proper case in order to access C functions or variables.

-## Fast Cache (Fcache)

-Fcache is a special feature of the compiler whereby small loops are copied from HUB memory into local (COG) memory before execution.
-This speeds up repated loops quite a bit.
-Fcache is available only if optimization is enabled.

-Some inline assembly blocks may also be marked to be copied to fcache before execution; see the section on inline assembly for a description of this.

-### What loops will be placed in fcache

-Loops will be placed in fcache only if (a) they will fit, and (b) they contain no branches to outside the loop (including subroutine calls).
-The size of the fcache may be set by the `--fcache` flag, but is generally 1024 bytes on P2 and 128 bytes on P1.

 ## Inline assembly

 All of the languages allow inline assembly within functions.
 There are 3 different forms of inline assembly: